Empatica: Empatica Care

+Parkinson’s Monitoring

+In January 2026, the Empatica Health Monitoring Platform received CE mark certification under EU MDR 2017/745 for Parkinson’s disease monitoring using PKG movement disorder algorithms.
+The system combines validated PKG digital measures with wearable data collected through devices such as EmbraceMini to enable continuous monitoring of motor symptoms associated with Parkinson’s disease.

 Embrace

 Embrace is a smartwatch designed to detect generalized tonic-clonic seizures and alert caregivers in real-time via a companion app Alert.
 The idea for Embrace was born following a discovery developing sensors to monitor stress.
 Chief Scientist and co-founder Rosalind Picard and her colleagues at the MIT Media lab were initially working on a wristband to help children on the autism spectrum better communicate their emotional states.
 One of Picard's undergraduate students borrowed a couple of devices to bring home over the winter break and test them on his autistic brother.
 A spike in activity registered by one of the devices during this time, attributed to a grand mal seizure event, tipped Picard off to the technology's potential for seizure detection.

 Embrace is also used by researchers, pharmaceutical businesses, and other healthcare investigators to collect medical quality data for research.
 In 2017, Sunovion used Embrace in a phase 4 clinical study of Aptiom, a drug meant to reduce seizures in people with epilepsy.
 In 2018, results were published showing that data collected by Embrace was useful in examining the nausea felt by passengers undergoing zero-gravity flight.